EpeR1/munin-unifi/README.md

-This is a [Munin](http://munin-monitoring.org/) plugin to monitor your [Ubiquiti Unifi](https://www.ubnt.com/products/#unifi) wireless AP status.
+### This is a [Munin](http://munin-monitoring.org/) plugin to monitor your [Ubiquiti Unifi](https://www.ubnt.com/products/#unifi) wireless AP status.
-It queryes the APs via SNMPv2 and converts result for munin.
+* It queryes the APs via SNMPv2 and converts result for munin.
-It can use php child-processes to get responses faster.
+* It can use php child-processes to get responses faster.
-It is tested with AP-AC-PRO (up to now).
+* If snmp oids are different on your product, you can use `snmpwalk -v2c -c public ap01.network.lan 'iso.3.6.1.4.1.41112'` command to clarify them.
-If snmp oids are different on your product, you can use `snmpwalk -v2c -c public ap01.network.lan 'iso.3.6.1.4.1.41112'` command to clarify them.
+* Official UBNT Unifi SNMP MIBs are available here: [Forum](https://community.ui.com/questions/MIBs-/a0365341-b14f-441b-9484-fd4be414d281)
-Official UBNT Unifi SNMP MIBs are available here: [Forum](https://community.ui.com/questions/MIBs-/a0365341-b14f-441b-9484-fd4be414d281)
+* Tested with: AP-AC-PRO (up to now).

 ## Usage